compwron/compwron.github.io/_posts/2016-03-10-def-one-year-end.md

 I kept a daily log of what I did, which really helped me feel not-terrible even after hectic no-progresss days.

+I've learned a lot about the management of restaurants, employees, overtime laws, and various weird things that restaurant owners do or want that I had never considered in any way before.
+Thanks y'all awesome people for teaching me!

 ## Proud